Cloud-repos/SC-900-Prep/README.md

 * [Capabilities of Microsoft compliance solutions.](https://docs.microsoft.com/en-us/learn/paths/describe-capabilities-of-microsoft-compliance-solutions/) 2 hours 27 minutes

-Planning ahead:
+Day 5

+4/3/2022 Update: Something came up and I was not able to attend ehte 2/7-8 Microsoft Training Days.
+I had annotated the details for each of the training days.
+Which I will keep here for reference.
+I have also looked up the [upcomming training days](https://training-days-en-ie-staging.azurewebsites.net/en-ie/training-days/security/security-compliance-and-identity-fundamentals#security), but I will not register until later when I know for sure I can attend.

-2/7/2022 Attend Day one:
+    Details for Microsoft Training Day one:

-Details:

-Part 1

     * Introduction
     * Describe Concepts of Security, Compliance, and Identity
     * Describe the Capabilitites of Microsoft Identity and Access Management Solutions
     * Describe the Capabilitites of Microsoft Security Solutions (Segment 1 of 2)

-2/8/2022 Attend Day two:
+    Details for Microsoft Training Day two:
-Part 2

     * Introduction
     * Describe the Capabilitites of Microsoft Security Solutions (Segment 2 of 2)
     * Describe the Capabilitites of Microsoft Compliance Solutions

+Additional resource:

+LinkedIn Learning offers 1 course: [Exam Prep: Microsoft Security, Compliance, and Identity Fundamentals (SC-900)](https://www.linkedin.com/learning/exam-prep-microsoft-security-compliance-and-identity-fundamentals-sc-900/azure-certification-for-advancement?autoplay=true&u=74416004) Duration 1 hour 38 minutes.
+Released 11/4/2021